brianmatthewthomas/socialMediaprocessors/README.md

 Normalize JSON: Check to normalize the social media json file into a standardized format.
 This is current based upon the standard activity stream.
 Documentation of that standard can be found here: `https://www.w3.org/TR/activitystreams-vocabulary/`
 1. Normalize json will move the original processed post into a subfolder called `preservation1`.
 A duplicate is placed in a subfolder called `preservation2`
 2. When subfoldering is completed, the tool will then crawl through the new post folders, load the json data, and crosswalk it as much as feasible into the Activity Streams data standard.
 Not all data crosswalks and some data is superfluous to the content of the post.
 For non-superfluous data that does not crosswalk, a special data field with either the `dcterms` prefix or `platform_name` prefix will be used.

-Export metadata: If checked, after file normalization, the tool will recrawl the new posts, but this time on the normalized file and extract key data data elements into a variation of Qualified Dublin Core and TSLAC-specific metadata as XML, to be used in TSLAC’s preservation/access system to facilitation discovery/access/management.
+3. Export metadata: If checked, after file normalization, the tool will recrawl the new posts, but this time on the normalized file and extract key data data elements into a variation of Qualified Dublin Core and TSLAC-specific metadata as XML, to be used in TSLAC’s preservation/access system to facilitation discovery/access/management.

-Generate Wall too?: Checking this will make the tool recrawl the normalized file set, in its entirety including older processed posts, and rework it into a standards html page.
+4. Generate Wall too?: Checking this will make the tool recrawl the normalized file set, in its entirety including older processed posts, and rework it into a standards html page.
 This is meant to help a processor review the output and determine if something went wrong.
 Post text is directly saved into the html file, but pulling up media is highly dependent on keeping the post structure intact.
 Removing a post folder will media will result in a section of html that will have text but no picture/video/etc.
+5. Generate access warc?: Checking this will tap into a tool called warcit to create a **W**eb**ARC**hive file that includes all of the normalized file contents and a constructed html version of the post to emulate a genericized version of how a post is rendered.
+Specialized tools can then read the WARC file in a web browser as if it were a live website.
+Each post gets its own warc file to maintain its status as a unit.
+The WARC will also include the json file and metadata file.
+WARC files get pushed to a special folder with the upload staging location folder name + _access.
+If metadata files were generated, access file metadata will include notes about WARCs and the url to input into the reader for rendering. **Note** that warc generation uses an external tool that is called from the command line automatically for each post and close when the process is done for that post, you will see a lot of screens pop up briefly.
+This is ***normal***, but it will cause the computer to become functionally impossible to use for other tasks until the process completes as the pop-up takes primacy over any task you were doing beforehand.
 ### Lowest section
 Execute: Will start the processing.
 Once started you cannot stop it with the close button.
 The X on the upper right-hand will crash the processing as will right-clicking the icon in the tray and selecting close window or using task manager.